gopro/forgejs-samples/GETTING-STARTED.md

 }
 ````

-+ `uid` - the unique identifier of the media, will be used as a reference across the whole tour
++ `uid` - The unique identifier of the media, will be used as a reference across the whole tour.
-+ `type` - specify the type of media we're loading, either `image` or `video`
++ `type` - Specify the type of media we're loading, either `image` or `video`.
-+ `format` - the format of the media : for now we will only learn about the most classic one, `equi` (for [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection))
++ `format` - The format of the media : for now we will only learn about the most classic one, `equi` (for [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection)).
-+ `source` - the source of the media : for now we will only set the path to our media, it can be local, but it can be an http address as well
++ `source` - The source of the media : for now we will only set the path to our media, it can be local, but it can be an http address as well.

 Above is the code to load an image, and below is for a video :